Skip to main content

 Android minSdk24

-The Flutter SDK is a thin platform channel wrapper.
-All core logic is delegated to the native iOS and Android SDKs under the hood.
+The Flutter SDK uses platform channels to delegate rendering, storage, and network I/O to the native iOS and Android SDKs under the hood, so every paywall, onboarding flow, and in-app message looks and feels platform-native.
 Your project must meet the native platform requirements as well.

 Installation